-2022 National Budget Consultations begin
+2022 National Budget consultations begin

 In Matabeleland South province, the public hearing team would be at Omadu Hall in Maphisa from mid-morning to afternoon on Thursday before proceeding to Heany Hall in Umzingwane on Friday.

-In Matabeleland North province, the team will be at Freedom Square in Binga on Monday for the public consultations mid-morning while on Tuesday the team will descend on Tsholotsho at Tsholotsho BSPZ, also in the mid-morning.
+In Matabeleland North province, the team will be at Freedom Square in Binga on Monday for the public consultations mid-morning while on Tuesday the team will be in Tsholotsho at Tsholotsho BSPZ, also in the mid-morning.

 Parliament also indicated that in the Midlands, the public hearing team will be at Gokwe Chireya Mission in Gokwe on Wednesday mid-morning.